Pointing calibration of GroundBIRD telescope using Moon observation data: Introduction

 \section{Introduction}

 Precise measurements of the cosmic microwave background (CMB) provide us with knowledge about the beginning of the universe, such as cosmic inflation prior to the Big Bang~\cite{Kami, Zal}.
 An important predictor of the cosmic inflation is the existence of primordial gravitational waves~\cite{Staro}.
 Primordial gravitational waves imprint weak odd-parity patterns ($B$-modes) in the CMB polarization~\cite{Brout, Starobinsky, Kazanas, Sato, Guth, Linde, Albrecht}.
 Recent CMB experiments have focused on detecting $B$-modes from primordial gravitational waves, which are expected to be very faint.
 Therefore, it is important to establish calibration methods and obtain sufficient statistics by implementing a large number of detectors.
 In particular, the calibration of the line-of-sight of each detector (hereafter referred to as pointing) is essential.
 This is because time-ordered data (raw data) cannot be converted into map data (patterns in the sky coordinates) without pointing information.
 In previous studies, the primary calibration sources used were planets ~\cite{PB_point, QUIET_point, Planck_point}.
 Given their small size compared with the large beam widths of CMB telescopes, they can be safely considered point sources.
-The previously achieved pointing accuracy was 13\% of the beam width for ground-based CMB experiments~\cite{QUIET_point, PB}.
+This is because we do not need to consider possible non-uniformities of them.
+For ground-based CMB experiments, the previous study achieved a ratio of pointing accuracy to their beam width is 0.13--0.14~\cite{PB,QUIET_point}.
 This is because the pointing error is related to the beam width and leads to a smearing of the beam.
 The beam is defined as the telescope response in relation to the angle from the pointing direction.
 The angular resolution is represented by the beam width, which is the full width at half maximum (FWHM).